xelfia/Virtueld/debug.md

 ## ⚠Notes
 > * There is no guarantee for the functions classified as debug.
-> * The debug function may be changed / increased at any time.
+> * The debug functions may be changed / increased at any time.
 > * In many cases, it is useful to make verification easier or to save time.
 > * However, if there is a function that can be foreseen if an inappropriate problem occurs, please refrain from using it.